-The faculty consists of those properly appointed members of the teaching and research staffs holding these faculty titles, whether or not tenured or tenureeligible, whether full- or part-time.
-Academic staff such as post-doctoral scholars, graduate assistants (teaching, laboratory, or research assistants or associates, or assistant lecturers), distinguished practitioners or other affiliated However, academic staff as listed in section 4-B(2)(h) of Chapter 4 are not designated as faculty.
+The faculty consists of those properly appointed members of the teaching and research staffs holding these faculty titles, whether or not tenured or tenureeligible.
+Academic staff such as post-doctoral scholars, graduate assistants (teaching, laboratory, or research assistants or associates, or assistant lecturers), distinguished practitioners or other affiliated However, academic staff as listed in section 4-B(2) (h) of Chapter 4 are not designated as faculty.